Martin Grech: Career

 Grech released his debut album Open Heart Zoo, produced by Andy Ross, in June 2002.
 He achieved critical acclaim for his falsetto title track, "Open Heart Zoo" (written when he was 15 years old), which was featured on a Lexus advert on British television.
 This was followed by a well-received UK tour.

 In 2005, Grech released a second album, Unholy.
 As before, reviews were positive.
 The Unholy art work created by Stephen Kasner was hung as a backdrop to his concerts.

-Grech split with Island Records shortly after the release of Unholy, but Grech's Myspace page announced the arrival of the new album, March of the lonely.
+Grech split with Island Records shortly after the release of Unholy, but Grech's Myspace page announced the arrival of the new album, March of the Lonely.
 The first single from the album, "The Heritage", was released as a CD single on 30 March 2007 on Grech's own record label, 'Martin Grech Songs' via the online label, Burning Shed.
 March of the Lonely took a completely different approach from his previous CDs, and was much more acoustic, more guitar-based, with a thinner texture and softer atmosphere.
 The March of the Lonely was released on 4 June 2007 in the UK via Genepool Records.

 After moving to California, Grech began working on new material under the name 'Meatsuit'.
 Demos on MySpace revealed a development of a heavier gothic sound, but in December 2008 Grech announced that his Meatsuit project had been terminated.

 In April 2011, Grech released a collection of demos under the title 'Meta'.
 Also on his BandCamp page, Grech announced his fourth album would be titled "The Watcher".

 From February to May 2015 Grech was working in the studio on his 4th album with producer Peter Miles (record producer).
 Martin collaborated with TesseracT guitarist Acle Kahney and drummer Jay Postones on the album.
 While working on the album, he also provided backing vocal on the track "Hexes" on their album Polaris.
 On 15 November 2015 a new track called "Mothflower" was premiered on Daniel P. Carter's Radio 1 Rock Show.

-In March 2020, Grech released his first new album since 2007, Hush Mortal Core, via the Patreon platform.
+Grech started a Patreon page in March 2020 as a way of setting a creative target every month.
+He released his first new album since 2007, Hush Mortal Core, via the Patreon platform.
+The album was released in WAV and MP3 formats with an eBook containing lyrics.
+Hush Mortal Core was released to streaming services on 17 April 2020.
 He was shopping for label support with the album, but due to the COVID-19 pandemic, he was unsure for the following year that it would be possible, stating that the pandemic devastated any chances of it happening and that another year of waiting would be too long.
-Via the Patreon platform, the album was released in WAV and MP3 formats with an eBook containing lyrics.
-Hush Mortal Core was released to streaming services on 17 April 2020.